asoltesz/solakube/docs/gitea.md

 # Gitea

-Gitea is a lightweight GitHub clone, ideal for smaller development teams.
+Gitea is a lightweight GitHub clone for managing Git repositories, pull-requests, code-reviews and providing developers with limited wikis and issue management.

+Ideal for smaller development teams.

+Its main purpose is Git repo management which can used for both code development and configuration version control.

+The issues management side of Gitea is fairly limited (like GitHub) when compared to Redmine, JIRA or other full-blown issue managers.
+Thus, suitable only if the issues are mostly code-related and there is no need for complex task organization.

+Wiki functionality is also fairly basic so it is suitable only for simple documentation.
+For more-complex editing and document/knowledge management, Redmine may be a better choice.

 Supported version: 1.12.2